lohedges/slsm/demos/README.md

 ## Dumbbell

-As a means of demonstrating the utility the stochastic level-set method we construct a simple problem that exhibits a non-convex objective function.
+As a means of demonstrating the utility of the stochastic level-set method we construct a simple problem that exhibits a non-convex objective function.
 Here we aim to minimise the perimeter and height of a shape, subject to a [shape matching](#shape-matching) constraint with a target design (the